GinoongFlores/100-days-of-code/log.md

 **Thoughts**: Finally finished the basic CSS at responsive desigin course in freecodecamp.org.
 And it's a little bit easy as most of the tasks is beginner's friendly, although I'm at intermediate level now but it's good to read how the intructions are clear and concise.

+### Day 43: Feb 27, 2021 | Saturday

+**Today's Progress**: 20/52 Applied Visual Design in freecodecamp.org

+**Thoughts**: Today I'm at the Applied Visual Design course at freecodecamp.org and I learn a lot from these course through CSS box-model and CSS positioning, and hoping to learn more.